jgujerry/python-virtual-environments/README.md

 particularly when aiming to manage different versions for optimal functionality.
 This is where `conda` shines as an indispensable tool for geospatial data science.

+However, `conda` environment is relatively heavy, and the size of the environment would be larger than environments created by using other tools.

 #### 8. Just try something new with experimental features

 `rye` originated as a personal project by Armin, driven by his desire to establish a one-stop-shop solution for all Python-related requirements.
 `rye` is an experimental endeavour to build a new type of packaging experience to Python inspired by `rustup` and `cargo` from Rust.
 While I haven't personally incorporated it into my projects, rye has gained popularity on GitHub.
 If you're open to exploring innovative tools, consider giving it a try.

+Therefore, there is not a single way to handle environment and dependencies in Python projects, as none of them is perfect You need to give a try on these different tools, and find the best flavor for you and your project.

 ## Contact